apolloskim/that-game-app/readme.md

 I used *requestAnimationFrame()* to update the DOM every time a user presses a key.
 There were three conditions that I had to consider before updating the tiles.

-1. If the tile was new, I pushed the tile to an array, and created a new HTML element, appending it to the the *tile-container* in the DOM:
+1. If the tile was **new**, I pushed the tile to an array, and for each tile in the array, created a new HTML element, appending it to the the *tile-container* in the DOM:

 ```Javascript
 addTile(tile, pos) {